rupol/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is React JS and what problems does it try and solve?
+- [x] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+      React is a JavaScript library for creating user interfaces.
+It was created to build scalable, reusable apps, especially those that have complex states.

-- [ ] What does it mean to _think_ in react?
+- [x] What does it mean to _think_ in react?
+      Thinking in React means to plan and brake things down into a component library.
+Each component should only do one thing.
+Once your components start to get complicated, it's probably time to start breaking them down into subcomponents.

-- [ ] Describe state.
+- [x] Describe state.
+      State describes any data that changes by interacting with the app (e.g. pushing a button that fires an API call)

-- [ ] Describe props.
+- [x] Describe props.
+      Props are objects that hold information on state in one component that gets passed through to another component.

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [x] What are side effects, and how do you sync effects in a React component to state or prop changes?
+      A side effect is anything that affects something outside the scope of the function being executed.
+To sync them in a react component, you can add a dependency array argument to either tie it to a specific state change (an array with the names of those variables) or to only fire when the component mounts (a blank array).

 ## Project Set Up